Deprecated DuckDB 1.3.0 deprecated the old lambda single arrow syntax (

 Lambda functions enable the use of more complex and flexible expressions in queries.

-DuckDB supports several scalar functions that operate on LIST
+DuckDB supports several scalar functions that operate on LISTs and

 accept lambda functions as parameters